Available 24/7 Free Consultations

 Read More

-The Massachusetts Appeals Court today affirmed a superior court judge's order suppressing a large amount of cocaine because the State Police improperly searched a car under the guise of an "inventory search."
+The Massachusetts Appeals Court today upheld a district court judge's decision to suppress a bag of cocaine that Boston police officers found in the defendant's mouth, ruling that the cops' conduct was unconstitutional.
 The name of the case is Commonwealth v.
-Ortiz. (more…)
+Evans. (more…)

 Read More